Sara Coleridge

 Sara Coleridge (23 December 1802 – 3 May 1852) was an English author and translator.
-She was the third child out of four and the only daughter of the poet Samuel Taylor Coleridge and his wife Sara Fricker.
-She gained further popularity with instructive verses for children.
+She was the third child and only daughter of the poet Samuel Taylor Coleridge and his wife Sara Fricker.

+Her first works were translations from Latin and medieval French.
+She then married and had several children for whom she wrote instructive verses.
+These were published as Pretty Lessons in Verse for Good Children in 1834 which included popular poems like The Months: "January brings the snow, makes our feet and fingers glow."
+In 1837, she published her longest original work – Phantasmion, A Fairy Tale – which also started as a story for her son Herbert.

 Early life

 Coleridge was born at Greta Hall, Keswick.

 Here, after 1803, the Coleridges, Robert Southey and his wife (Mrs. Coleridge's sister), and Mrs. Lovell (another sister), widow of Robert Lovell, the Quaker poet, all lived together; but Coleridge was often away from home; and Uncle Southey was a paterfamilias.

 The Wordsworths at Grasmere were their neighbours.

 Wordsworth, in his poem, "The Triad", has left us a description, or poetical glorification, as Sara Coleridge calls it, of the three girls: his own daughter Dora, Edith Southey and Sara Coleridge, the last of the three, though eldest born.

 Greta Hall was Sara Coleridge's home until her marriage; and the little Lake colony seems to have been her only school.
 Guided by Southey, and with his ample library at her command, she read by herself the chief Greek and Latin classics, and before she was twenty-five had learnt in addition French, German, Italian and Spanish.